realA10001986/Lou-s-Cafe-Jukebox/README.md

 - the Jukebox can be remote controlled through the TCD's keypad (command codes 5xxx),
 - the Jukebox queries the TCD for night mode, in order to react accordingly if so configured,
 - the devices play time travel sequences in sync,
-- the Jukebox plays an alarm-sequence when the TCD's alarm occurs,
+- the Jukebox plays an alarm-sequence when the TCD's alarm occurs.

 #### Remote Control Reference